chnm/Scripto/tests/README.markdown

 -------------

 * Download the [SimpleTest](http://www.simpletest.org/) framework;
-* Copy config.php.changeme to config.php;
+* Copy config.php.changeme to config.php:
-* Set the configuration in config.php;

-To copy the configuration file:
+On the command line:

     $ cd /path/to/scripto/tests/
     $ cp config.php.changeme config.php

-If you're using the Example adapter, here's a value that will work for the document id: (Look inside lib/Scripto/Adapter/Example.php for why.)
+* Set the configuration in config.php:

+You can use the following document IDs to test Scripto's Example adapter:

     // Test document ID.
     define('TEST_DOCUMENT_ID', '16344');

+or:

+    // Test document ID.
+    define('TEST_DOCUMENT_ID', '[Facsimile of] letter to Messrs.
+O. P. Hall et al from Lincoln.');

 Running the Tests
 -------------